tinybirdco/zero-to-tinybird/data-project/pipes/readme.md

 Using `-State` operations, this query generates state snaphots of averages, minimums, and maximums as data arrives.

+When creating a MV from this Pipe, it is configured to write to a named Data Source, `daily_stats_mv` in this case.
+See the next section for more details about 'special' setting needed to establish a MV.

 ```sql
  SELECT
     stock_symbol AS symbol,